 A clean campsite, free of animal attractants is the best way to prevent wildlife conflicts in campgrounds.

 An animal attractant is any item that has an odour or may be visually associated with food.
 Food items, personal hygiene products, dirty dishes, pet food, garbage, even an empty cooler are all examples of an animal attractant.
-When not being used, these items should be stored in a secure location such as your RV, vehicle or designated storage facility provided by Parks Canada.
+When not being used, these items must be stored in a secure location such as your RV, vehicle or designated storage facility provided by Parks Canada.
 Leaving these items unattended in your campsite, even for only a few minutes, puts yourself and other campers at risk.

 Remember, cooking in or near your tent is dangerous and can leave odours that may attract wildlife!